Large wall mirrors: How to order custom wall mirrors for your gym or dance studio

 Secondly, think about where the key areas are that members will need to see themselves working out.
 This will usually be in more open areas, such as the weights or stretching zones - places where it is important for members to see their form, or to keep an eye on how close they are to others.

 Measuring up for your gym mirror

-If you're looking for a quote for your gym mirror, simply measure the width and height of the area you want your wall mirror to cover.
+If you're looking for a quote for your custom gym mirror, simply measure the width and height of the area you want your wall mirror to cover.
 This will be sufficient for a glass supplier to get a good idea of the size of the mirror glass and the hardware you'll need to mount it, and the associated costs.

-However, when it comes to ordering your gym mirrors, most reputable glass suppliers will be keen to come and measure up the space themselves.
+However, when it comes to ordering custom gym mirrors, most reputable glass suppliers will be keen to come and measure up the space themselves.
 This will not only ensure accurate measurements for an exact fit, but will also enable the supplier to see how they will access the site and the maximum panel size that can be accommodated when it comes to installation.